HMS Torrid (1917): Construction and career

 Torrid was laid down by Swan Hunter & Wigham Richardson at Wallsend on the River Tyne on 19 July 1916 with the yard number 1025 and launched on 10 February 1917.
 The ship was completed on 5 May 1917.
 The destroyer was the first warship to carry the name in the Royal Navy, although it was derived from the name of a prize taken in 1798, Torride.
-On commissioning, Torrid joined the 10th Destroyer Flotilla of the Harwich Force.
-Torrid remained part of the 10th Destroyer Flotilla at the end of the war, but was reduced to Crew on 20 October 1919.
+On commissioning, Torrid joined the Tenth Destroyer Flotilla of the Harwich Force.
+Torrid remained part of the Tenth Destroyer Flotilla at the Armistice of 11 November that ended the war.
+As the Royal Navy returned to a peacetime level of strength and both the number of ships and the amount of personnel in service needed to be reduced to save money.
+The destroyer was reduced to Crew on 20 October 1919.
+On 26 July 1924, the vessel was briefly taken out of reserve to participate in a naval review in front of George V.

 During the 1930s, Torrid was used as a trial ship for new anti-submarine weapons.
 The ship was equipped with ASDIC in 1930, and successfully demonstrated that the system worked.
 Torrid subsequently used ASDIC to successfully find the sunken aircraft-carrying submarine M2 on 3 February 1932.
 ASDIC went on to prove invaluable in the Battle of the Atlantic.
 The vessel was also used to trial a forward-firing anti-submarine mortar with less success.
 During this time, between 18 December 1930 and 10 July 1931, the destroyer was commanded by Charles Pizey, later the first Chief of the Naval Staff of the Indian Navy.

 Torrid was considered as part of the planned Royal Navy deployment in defence of traffic between Port Said and Alexandria on 19 October 1935 after the start of the Second Italo-Ethiopian War but was retired before the outbreak of hostilities between Italy and the British Empire.
 The destroyer was handed over to Thos.
 W. Ward of Sheffield on 27 January 1937 in exchange for RMS Majestic.
 However, while being towed to the breakers on 16 March 1937, the ship ran aground onto rocks at Trefusis, Falmouth.
 The wreck was broken up and scrapped in situ, but remains of interest to divers.

 The ship's plaque, bearing the motto, is held by the Imperial War Museum.